hmxmilohax/rb-patches/README.md

 # rb-patches

-Small patches to vanilla RB games that add small quality-of-life improvements
+Lightweight patches to vanilla RB games that add small quality-of-life improvements

 **NOTE: The "strum limit" is left *intact* on all of these on XBOX ONLY**